|BWV 155 Mein Gott, wie lang, ach lange?

 As if thy dearest friend

-Were e'er from thee now parted,
+Were fully from thee absent

 When he a short time thee hath left,